mzlr/dockerDemo/README.md

 # dockerDemo
-This is demo to run CPU-version TensorFlow code inside a docker image.
+This is a demo to run CPU-version TensorFlow code inside a docker image.

 1. Download the code by `git clone `
 2. Build the docker image by `docker build -t demo .`